Algorithm Fairness in AI for Medicine and Healthcare: References

 \subsubsection{In-processing}

 In addition to eliminating disparate impact of algorithms from the input space, the bulk of many approaches adopt a regularization or adversarial loss term within the model that penalize learning discriminatory features in $X$ in predicting outcomes.
 For example, in structured data modalities such as imaging, many medical imaging modalities such as radiology, pathology, and even fundus photography images have been showed to leak and detect age, gender, and race from subtle cues in the input space\cite{poplin2018prediction, howard2021impact, banerjee2021reading}.
 These methods can be separated into two classes: 1) constraint optimization approaches that directly impose a non-discrimination term on the learning objective of a probabilistic discriminative model, and 2) fair representation methods, which are generally deep learning-based and can be unsupervised unsupervised in learning invariance to $A$.
+An overview of fair representation learning is presented in the \textbf{Paths Forward section}.

 \textit{Constraint Optimization.} As suggested, constraint optimization approaches typically include a non-discrimination term in the learning objective of models such as logistic regression classifiers and support vector machines to fulfill disparate impact and treatment mitigation\cite{kamishima2012fairness, kamishima2011fairness1, zafar2017fairness, zafar2017fairness2, goel2018non}.
 In logistic regression models, loss terms can be created via computing the covariance of the protected attributes with the signed distance of the sample's feature vectors $X$ to the decision boundary, or modifying the decision boundary parameters to maximize fairness (minimizing disparate impact or mistreatment) subject to accuracy constraints\cite{zafar2017fairness}.
 Modifications to stochastic gradient descent have also been proposed to weigh fairness constraints in online learning as well\cite{kim2018fairness}.
 A large limitation in constraint optimization approaches is that the learning objective is made non-convex in including additional non-discriminatory terms, which have been shown to reduce performance in comparison to simple reprocessing techniques such as resampling and importance weighting.